maxvfischer/DIY-ai-art/README.md

 When everything had dried, an electric sander was used to remove redundant plastic padding.
 The inside of the box was smoothed by manual sanding.
-As a rule of thumb, if you can feel an edge or a crack, it will be visible when you paint it.
+As a rule of thumb, if you can feel an edge or a crack, it will be visible when painted.

 ![spackling_8](./tutorial_images/build_control_box/spackling_8.jpg)